f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

     Commit complete.

 **Note: This change will not take effect until the appliance is power cycled.
 A complete power cycle is required to convert existing internal address space to the new address space; a reboot is not sufficient.
-You will need to remove power from all power supplies so the unit is powered off, using the AOM menus is not sufficient.**
+You will need to remove power from all power supplies, so the unit is powered off, using the AOM menus is not sufficient.**

 F5OS 2.0 adds an additional option for customers who can't use RFC6598 address space or one of the RFC1918 address spaces above.
 A new option of 172.16.0.0/12 is now available as seen below.